Cloud-Jas/Cuata/README.md

 # Steps to run the project locally

+- If you have 2 or more monitors, please make sure to set the primary monitor as the one where you want to run the project.

 - Relace the `appsettings.json` in the Cuata, Cuata.MeetingsIngestor and Cuata.OpenCV Project with the values

 ```json